philips-labs/timeout-tricker/README.md

 -	Buffer or store the response temporarily in case of binary BODY and generate a HTML redirect on-the-fly to this location

-# Contact / getting help
+# contact / getting help

 * andy.lo-a-foe@philips.com